hashicorp/se-terraform-vault-workshop/docs/azure/terraform/slides-tf.md

 catapp_url = http://seanclab-meow.centralus.cloudapp.azure.com
 ```

-**Note**: There is a known bug with the null_provisioner that might cause your run to hang. https://github.com/hashicorp/terraform/issues/12596
+**Note**: There is a known bug with the null_provisioner that *may* cause your run to hang. https://github.com/hashicorp/terraform/issues/12596

 ???
 When this happens (terminal hangs for more than 30 seconds), have your student simply click on the little trash can icon in VSC, then reopen the terminal and run `terraform apply` again.
 The problem should be gone, as the run did complete successfully.
+NOTE: This issue appears to be fixed with Terraform 0.12

 **We've built some terraform here that you probably wouldn't use in the real world.
 It's been customized so that you can finish a run in 15 seconds instead of five to ten minutes.
 Some of what we did here is a bit unorthodox, for the sake of speed.**